Andover Estate: Overview / Trivia

 The estate has various well known residents in former EastEnders TV actor Marc Bannerman, renowned close-up magician and artiste Fay Presto also lived there for over 25 years.

 UK rapper Skinnyman grew up on the nearby Six Acres Estate and also spent time on the Andover Estate.
 His highly acclaimed album Council Estate of Mind is about his upbringing in this area.
 One half of popular house / garage music duo Truesteppers, Andy Lysandrou grew up on Andover Estate as well.

-John Lydon (aka Johnny Rotten) also grew up on the nearby Six Acres Estate.
+John Lydon (a.k.a.
+Johnny Rotten) also grew up on the nearby Six Acres Estate.

 On the edge of the estate on Sonderburg Road by Seven Sisters Road is Harmsworth hospital, (named and built after Sir Harold Harmsworth) an animal hospital run by the RSPCA, which was the focal point of the television reality TV series Animal Hospital, and was presented by the now disgraced TV personality Rolf Harris.
 The informative and educational series ran for nine years on the BBC.